SrijanPagadala/Soul-Tower/README.md

 ## Project Description
  > * Why is it important or interesting to you?
- >   * We love Netflix, but their recommendations kinda wack.
-So we want to improve on that!
+ >   * We love Minecraft, but we also love RPGs too.
+So we combined two of our most favorite things, and made a Minecraft RPG game.
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * C++
  >   * [wxWidgets](https://www.wxwidgets.org/) - A C++ GUI Framework.